Understanding Inflation: A Comprehensive Guide to Current Trends and Key Concepts

 Fiscal Policy

 Government spending and tax policies also play a role in managing inflation.
-For example, An approach to mitigating an overheated economy involves either reducing government expenditures or raising taxes.
+For example, an approach to mitigating an overheated economy involves either reducing government expenditures or raising taxes.

 Future Outlook